Brightline West: Brightline project

-On September 18, 2018, Fortress Investment Group, which owns an inter-city rail route in Florida called Brightline, announced that it would acquire the XpressWest project from Marnell, indicating that it would begin construction of the rail line in the second half of 2020 with expected completion in the second half of 2024.
+In September 2018, Fortress Investment Group, which owns an inter-city rail route in Florida called Brightline, announced that it would acquire the federally approved XpressWest rail corridor project, indicating that it would begin construction of the rail line in the second half of 2020 with expected completion in the second half of 2024.
+After some delays, groundbreaking began on April 22, 2024 with service initially expected to start sometime in 2028.
 The project is expected to generate around 18,000 jobs at its peak.
-Los Angeles County finished an environmental assessment for the project in 2016 and by October 2019, design plans were almost 30% complete.
-In September 2020, the line was rebranded once again to Brightline West, and is being called "a Brightline affiliated company."
+Los Angeles County finished an environmental assessment for the project in 2016.
+In October 2019, design plans were almost 30% complete.
+In September 2020, the line was rebranded to Brightline West, and is being called "a Brightline affiliated company."